vergauwenthomas/MetObs_toolkit/docs/intro.rst

    #create a Station instance from your dataset
    your_station = your_dataset.get_station(stationname = 'station_A')

-   #Since the settings are inhereted, your_stations has also the timezone set to Brussels local time.
+   #Since the settings are inherited, your_stations has also the timezone set to Brussels local time.

-   # print out all settins
+   # print out all settings
    your_dataset.settings.show()
    your_station.settings.show()